thedevopsguyblog/ServiceNOW-MID-Server-CF-Template/README.md

-# Install and Configure ServiceNOW MID AWS Cloudformation Template
+# ServiceNOW MID Server Deployment - AWS Cloudformation Templates
-ServiceNow MID server deployed and installed using AWS CloudFormation

-NOTE: This was all tested on the London instace of SNOW.
+This repo contains two cloudformation templates.

+The "CFTemplate.yml" will deploy a VPC, 3 Subnets, a Linix AMI and all other associated infrastructure.
+The "EC2Instance-CFtemplate.yml" will deploy just a Amazon Linux AMI an S3 bucket.

+For further details read the templates.

+What will it be, red pill or blue? :)

 ## Introduction
 This repo contains an AWS Cloudformation template that will deploy a Centos 7.x AMI(T2micro) to a public VPC with the SNWO MID server deployed.

 What you need to do...
-- Upload the MID server install package as a .zip to an S3 bucket, chnage the name of the bucket in the CF template.
+- Upload the MID server as a .zip to the S3 bucket, chnage the name of the bucket in the CF template (also update the "Userdata" section)
 - On the EC2 instance edit the config.xml file "/SNOW/MID/agent/config.xml" to include your SNOW details.
 - start the MID server by running: "/SNOW/MID/agent/start.sh"

 Errors?

 Check the "/SNOW/MID/agent/logs" directory.

-## The CF Template Explained

-If you want to deploy JUST the MID server, use the template "EC2Instance-CFtemplate", other wise if you want to deploy the entire environemnt use "CFTemplate"

-Full Template will deploy the follwoing
-- 1x Public VPC with 3x Subnets, Auto assign public IP = True(with an IGW, DHC, ACL and Route table all configured)
-- 1x EC2 Instance and 1x Security Group (Inbound = Allow 0.0.0.0/0 Outboud = Allow 0.0.0.0/0)
-- 1x S3 Bucket (NOTE: Put the .zip MID install in here)

 #ServiceNOW